Higher Place

-"Higher Place" is a song by Belgian DJ duo Dimitri Vegas & Like Mike.
-It features the vocals from American singer Ne-Yo, who co-wrote the lyrics with Dimitri Thivaios.
-The song also has the vocals of Like Mike on the chorus, the first time when he appears on a song as vocalist.
+"Higher Place" is a song by Belgian DJ duo Dimitri Vegas & Like Mike, featuring vocals from American singer Ne-Yo, who co-wrote the lyrics with Dimitri Thivaios.
+Like Mike also provides vocals for the song's chorus.
 The single gave the duo their first number one in the United States, where it topped the Billboard Dance Club Songs chart in its 6 January 2016 issue.

 Music video

-A music video for single was upload on the duo's YouTube channel at a total length of two minutes and fifty-three seconds.
+A music video for the single was uploaded on the duo's YouTube channel at a total length of two minutes and fifty-three seconds.
 The video follows a group of friends traveling through the desert, interspersed with scenes of Like Mike and Ne-Yo singing, while Dimitri Vegas is seen working at an old gas station and appears to have supernatural powers.